Financial support (pre-entry)

 How effective is it?

-Financial support seems to have a positive, albeit in some cases small, effect on HE participation.
-A study of changes to student finance in the UK found that an increase in maintenance grants of £1,000 per year resulted in an increase in participation of around 3.95 percentage points (Dearden et al. 2014) and a similar impact has been observed in other countries including the USA (Bettinger, 2015; Hoxby 2013; Page et al, 2018), France (Fack & Grenet, 2015) and to a lesser extent in Denmark (Nielson et al., 2010).
-For effects of financial support on outcomes on-course, see financial support (post-entry).
+In this context, financial support seems to have a positive, albeit in some case small, effect on HE participation.
+A study on changes to student finance in the UK found that an increase in maintenance grants of £1,000 per year resulted in an increase in participation of around 3.95 percentage points (Dearden et al. 2014) and a similar impact has been observed in other countries, including the USA (Bettinger, 2015; Hoxby 2013; Page et al, 2018), France (Fack & Grenet, 2015) and to a lesser extent in Denmark (Nielson et al., 2010).

-Some evaluations have found grants/bursaries and scholarships encouraged students to apply to courses with higher entry requirements (Hoxby & Turner, 2013; Page et al., 2018) or to universities/colleges that are further from their home (Vergoli & Zanini, 2015), but again this has not been tested in the UK.
+Some evaluations conducted outside the UK have found grants/bursaries and scholarships encouraged students to apply to courses with higher entry requirements (Hoxby & Turner, 2013; Page et al., 2018) or to universities/colleges that are further from their home (Vergoli & Zanini, 2015), but again this has not been tested in the UK.
+Financial support can also influence students’ decision to study certain subjects.
+Using a regression-discontinuity design, Castleman et al., (2017) found that need-based grants aid eligibility increased science, technology, engineering and mathematics (STEM) credit completion by 20 to 35 percent among academically-ready students in a large public higher education system.
+This study also provides non-significant evidence that aid offers increased attainment in STEM fields, although we cannot rule out null impacts on STEM degree production.

 What features seem to be important?